-“Ho fun” is a broad rice noodle that is frequently used in Cantonese food and you might see it before from take-out menus.
+“Ho fun” is a broad rice noodle which is popular in Cantonese food, and you might see it before from take-out menus.
 It adds a depth to the dish that thinner noodles or rice just can’t bring.

-This basic Beef Chow Fun recipe may not be as reliable as others, but all the flavors are there and it is a perfect introduction to the recipe, which includes mung bean sprouts.
+This basic Beef Chow Fun recipe may not be as reliable as others, but all the flavors are there, and it is a perfect introduction to the cooking direction, which includes mung bean sprouts.

-Mongolian chicken and beef recipes are like other recipes with the mainly difference being adding the ingredients of hoisin sauce.
-This is also called Chinese barbecue sauce though it tastes completely different from the American one.
-Hoisin is a spiced sauce of soybean paste and it’s an fantasitic addition to your Chinese recipes as it can be used for both dipping and stirfry.
+Mongolian chicken and beef recipes are like other recipes, but the main difference is adding the ingredients of hoisin sauce.
+This sauce is also called Chinese barbecue sauce, which tastes completely different from the American one.
+Hoisin is a spiced sauce of soybean paste, and it can be used for both dipping and stir-fry.

-This Mongolian Chicken recipe is a speedy stir-fry that includes hoisin sauce, soy, and red wine vinegar with chicken stock.
-It’s just simple as other Chinese recipes, only a little different and pleasure to make.
-You’ll find it is amazing when served with soy-fried noodles.
+This Mongolian Chicken recipe is a fast stir-fry food that includes hoisin sauce, soy, and red wine vinegar with chicken stock.
+It’s just simple as other Chinese recipes, with only a little difference and a pleasure to make.
+You’ll find it is terrific when served with soy-fried noodles.